|

 Consulting Sessions

-If you have an idea for an uplifting project, we can help assess, create and design a plan for how to move forward, including biudget and copyright concerns.
+you have an idea for an uplifting project, we can help assess, create

 -Composing to picture